WLenhard/cNORM/cran-comments.md

 ## Resubmission
-This is a major release of an existing package.
+This is a minor release of an existing package.
 In this version I have:

-* implemented a raking procedure for automatic post-stratification
-* developed method for weighted ranking and percentile estimation
-* corrected bugs
-* added documentation and a vignette
+* revised the vignettes
+* optimized default settings

 ## Test environments
 * local WIN10, 64Bit install, R 4.1.0